carmenmatei/projectitfactory/README.md

 The project must be complete in 10 months.

 **Entry criteria**

--In order for the feature to enter testing phase it needs to be at leasts 90% development done.
+- In order for the feature to enter testing phase it needs to be at leasts 90% development done.
--Smoke tests from the dev team must be 100% passed.
+- Smoke tests from the dev team must be 100% passed.

 **Exit criteria**

--All test cases must be executed.
+- All test cases must be executed.
--All issues must be submitted.
+- All issues must be submitted.
--Follow up with the dev team/team leaders must be done.
+- Follow up with the dev team/team leaders must be done.

 **Risks**

--The time needed in order to complete the project is not enough.
+- The time needed in order to complete the project is not enough.
--Financial risks.
+- Financial risks.
--The need of additional maintance needed.
+- The need of additional maintance needed.
--The amount of man power might not be enough.
+- The amount of man power might not be enough.

-**Test case design**(based of Project stories)
+**Test case design**

 ![test cases design](https://user-images.githubusercontent.com/109758059/193114372-0793f828-07cc-4f33-9a00-c19707fd9b52.png)

-Project Epic
+**Project Epic**

 - [**The user should be able to register.**](https://github.com/carmenmatei/projectitfactory/blob/main/user-should-be-able-to-register-epic.png)
 - [**The user should be able to log in using a registered account.**](https://github.com/carmenmatei/projectitfactory/blob/main/user-should-be-able-to-register-epic.png)
 - [**The user should be able to browse the store and add to favorite items.**](https://github.com/carmenmatei/projectitfactory/blob/main/user-should-be-able-to-browse-the-storee-and-add-to-favorite-items-epic.png)